MHaggis/CBR-Queries/docs/guides/index.rst

 ``/#/binaries/cb.urlver=1&q=observed_filename%3Ac%3A%5Cwindows%5Csystem32%5Cdrivers%5C&cb.q.digsig_result=(digsig_result%3A"Bad%20Signature"%20or%20digsig_result%3A"Invalid%20Signature"%20or%20digsig_result%3A"Invalid%20Chain"%20or%20digsig_result%3A"Untrusted%20Root"%20or%20digsig_result%3A"Explicit%20Distrust")&rows=10&start=0&sort=server_added_timestamp%20desc``

-I left out ``digsig_result:"Expired" as it gets noisy.
+I left out ``digsig_result:"Expired"`` as it gets noisy.
 Once reviewing the other 5, I add Expired and review the data.

 This process can take time as drivers either look normal or evil.
 Upon identifying a suspicious driver, open it up in a new tab, review it, look it up on VT (Google, etc) for any sourcing.
 If it's legit, move on.

-Once I review what is in ``\drivers\``, I change the query to show me all binaries with differnet digsig_result:
+Once I review what is in ``\drivers\``, I change the query to show me all binaries with different digsig_result:

 .. code-block:: console